In a time of heroes…no hold on.

-Essentially, each year, 3 of the best mountain bike riders in the world locate at the top of a mountain in Utah, then ride of cliffs, ride ridges most people wouldn’t dare walk, and do stunt moves while doing ridiculous things.
+Essentially, each year, 3 of the best mountain bike riders in the world are located at the top of a mountain in Utah, then ride off cliffs, ride ridges most people wouldn’t dare walk and do stunt moves while doing ridiculous things.

 I mean, I now think twice before I Ollie over a branch on a flat trail…one of these guys can be seen quite calmly chatting away to his pregnant partner before attempting to ride off something a Base Jumper would think twice about doing.

-This video is incredible, and shows 3 riders who are at the zenith of their careers.
-Take a special note of the shot of the guy’s bike after he wipes out.
-How the f*** did he walk away from that….
+This video is incredible and shows 3 riders who are at the zenith of their careers.
+Take a special note of the shot of the guy’s bike after he wipes it out.
+How did he walk away from that….

 Downhill Mountain Biking, Freeride & Dirt Jumping BEST OF Queenstown New Zealand

-And then there’s this video of the best of the 2013 Queenstown Bike festival from 2013.
-New Zealand seems to have it all going on doesn’t it?
+And then there’s this video of the best of the 2013 Queenstown Bike Festival 2013.
+New Zealand seems to have it all going on, doesn’t it?

 For me the main thing to take from this video isn’t the outrageous stunts, but the location itself.
 That bit where someone drops them off in a helicopter…that’s a real thing.
 It’s called heli-biking, and it wasn’t just shot for the competition, there’s a company out there that actually does it…

-This film is the perfect blend of stunt action, awesome downhillness and beautiful location.
+This film is the perfect blend of stunt action, awesome downhills, and a beautiful location.

 I wouldn’t mind doing the downhill part of this race in a much slower and safer manner; much slower…and maybe stopping for lunch halfway down.
-But spare a thought for the guys who aren’t pros, they have to cycle both ways…
+But spare a thought for the guys who have to cycle both ways…

 Incycle DH – 2014 Down Hill Taxco – Jon Buckell’s Race Run GoPro Video